Study Guide for Plutarch's Life of Publicola

 Introduction

-Publicola "took Tarquin to court", with Porsena as judge; they made a peace treaty, with the condition that Tarquin would stop attacking Rome.
+Publicola "took Tarquin to court" with Lars Porsena as judge, and together they made a peace treaty, with the main condition that Tarquin (and his friends) would leave Rome to the Romans.
 As a gesture of good faith, Publicola agreed to send Porsena ten young people, including his daughter, as hostages.
-But things didn't work out quite as he planned.
+But things didn't work out quite as planned.

 Vocabulary